 Unwind right after your hectic workday is over.
 The concert starts at 6:30PM.

-Happy Hour starts at 5:30PM in the lobby of the Jack Singer Concert Hall, featuring a different local craft beer each concert.
+Happy Hour starts at 5:30PM in the lobby of the Jack Singer Concert Hall, featuring a different drink special at each concert.

 Tickets are budget friendly